K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 12.7 shall be in full and final settlement of all claims arising as a result of the Trigger Event.

-12.8	The Parties acknowledge and agree that the Manager’s fees are based on the current understanding of the VAT treatment of the fees.
-In the event of any change in the VAT treatment of the fees, both Parties reserve the right to negotiate a change in the fee basis (exclusive of VAT) to reflect the revised circumstances.
+12.8 The Parties acknowledge and agree that the Manager’s fees are based on the current understanding of the sales tax treatment of such fees.
+In the event of any change in the applicable sales tax treatment (including GST, HST, QST or similar taxes), both Parties reserve the right to negotiate a change in the fee basis (exclusive of sales tax) to reflect the revised circumstances.

 12.9	The Manager shall separately provide information on costs and associated charges to the Client including all information required by the AMF Rules to be provided in such disclosures.